Learning more about the…

 Formed in July 2009, the HEMP team is composed of three Central New York churches within the Cayuga-Syracuse Presbytery: United Church of Fayetteville, Park Central and Pebble Hill Presbyterian Churches.
-HEMP has also been supported financially by Westminster of Syracuse, Marcellus and Skaneateles Presbyterian Churches and French Clubs throughout the United States.
+HEMP has also been supported financially by Westminster of Syracuse and Marcellus Presbyterian Churches and French Clubs throughout the United States.

 • The HEMP Team has a partnership with the Haitian grassroots organization called FEED, a French acronym for “Fondation d’Épanouissement des Enfants” or Foundation for the Development of Children in Need”.

 • FEED is composed of Haitian professionals who see a great need in their town of Paulette (northeastern Haiti near Cape Haitian and the Dominican Republic border) and donate part of their own salaries to help children and the elderly.

 • Members of the HEMP Team have traveled to Haiti several times since 2010, the most recent being April of 2019.

 • In 2018 HEMP and FEED formed a partnership with the Vibrant Village Foundation that now has provided a grant so children, at two schools HEMP supports, may have a daily lunch.